galib9690/camels-attrs/replit.md

-# CAMELS Attributes Extractor
+# CAMELS Attrs Extractor

 ## Overview

-CAMELS Attributes is a Python package that extracts comprehensive catchment attributes for any USGS gauge site in the United States, following the CAMELS (Catchment Attributes and Meteorology for Large-sample Studies) methodology.
+CAMELS Attrs is a Python package that extracts comprehensive catchment attributes for any USGS gauge site in the United States, following the CAMELS (Catchment Attributes and Meteorology for Large-sample Studies) methodology.
 The package automates the extraction of 70+ watershed characteristics across multiple domains: topography, climate, soil, vegetation, geology, and hydrology.

 **Purpose:** Provide researchers with a reproducible, automated workflow to generate standardized catchment attributes for hydrological modeling and large-sample hydrology studies.